 The largest island in the Mediterranean resting just off mainland Italy is a sun-drenched feast for the senses, particularly when you indulge your all-important taste buds.
-Home to imperious active volcano, Mount Etna, rich volcanic soil is a compensatory perk to imminent eruption when it comes to sourcing fresh ingredients for cooking on the island.
+Home to an imperious active volcano, Mount Etna, rich volcanic soil is a compensatory perk to imminent eruption when it comes to sourcing fresh ingredients for cooking on the island.

 Exotic fruits such as blood oranges, lemons, almonds, and olives are in plentiful supply, complementing an abundance of succulent meats such as pork, lamb, veal, and rabbit comprising many central Sicilian dishes also famous for the meatball as an undeniable Italian classic.

-The ethereal rolling hills of Tuscany as a muse for its world class art scene, mirrors an otherworldly culinary destination inclusive of the terracotta hued Renaissance backdrop of capital Florence.
+The ethereal rolling hills of Tuscany as a muse for its world-class art scene mirrors an otherworldly culinary destination inclusive of the terracotta-hued Renaissance backdrop of capital Florence.

-A decidedly gourmet destination, the streets of Tuscany are brimming with seasonal produce locally and sustainably sourced, while conversations with locals often turn to discussion of food and wine as a driving source of the city’s passions.
+A decidedly gourmet destination, the streets of Tuscany are brimming with seasonal produce locally and sustainably sourced, while conversations with locals often turn to a discussion of food and wine as a driving source of the city’s passions.
 The Tuscan region is particularly famous for its fine wines, seeing a wealth of wineries allowing you to taste some of the most famous labels in Europe first hand.